 I’ve used this recipe numerous times to make vegan lasagna, stuffed shells, vegan tomato tart, or vegan zucchini lasagna for friends and family who are not vegan.
 They all love it and say that they wouldn’t have known it was vegan unless I told them.

-I’ve been making vegan ricotta out of tofu since I went vegan over 20 years ago.
+I’ve been making vegan ricotta out of tofu since I went vegan over 25 years ago.
 I’ve tried other recipes over the years using cashews, but I find cashews too sweet, and I like the taste and texture of the tofu ricotta much better.
 Once it’s baked up in a dish, it tastes almost exactly like the real thing!

 This recipe is

-• quick and easy to make.
+• quick and easy to make and brings your pasta to the next level.

 • Dairy-free, gluten-free, and nut-free.